Skip to content

 https://www.ingramspark.com/blog/why-should-i-discount-my-book

-This is a tricky one.
-If you intend to sell to book stores and other retailers who buy in bulk, know that most will not purchase your book, even at a discount, if they can’t return it.
+With IngramSpark, you have the option to allow Returns.
+But, if you intend to sell to book stores and other retailers who buy in bulk, know that most will not purchase your book, even at a discount, if they can’t return it.

 If you do allow returns, be sure to choose “Returns – Destroy.”
-With this option you’ll only pay for the wholesale purchase amount, not shipping and handling fees.
+With this option, you’ll only pay for the wholesale purchase amount, not shipping and handling fees.

 Making Your Book Returnable

-Returns 101 – What Authors Need to Know
+Returns 101: What Authors Need to Know

 Hope this eases the process of self-publishing your books.